mpi/lodash-is-awesome/HIGHER_ORDER_FUNCTIONS.md

 Notice ugly invocations of `slice.apply()`.
 They are neceseary because `arguments` object in JavaScript is not a real array, therefore it doesn't have `slice` method, so we use `Function.prototype.apply()`.

-If we have used ECMAScript 2015 (ES6), we could simplify code thanks to [*rest operator*](https://developer.mozilla.org/pl/docs/Web/JavaScript/Reference/Functions/rest_parameters):
+If we have used ECMAScript 2015 (ES6), we could simplify code by using [*rest operator*](https://developer.mozilla.org/pl/docs/Web/JavaScript/Reference/Functions/rest_parameters):
 ```javascript
 function partial(fn, ...args) {
   return function(...newArgs) {